alkamittal15december-droid/Smart-Water-Monitoring-IoT/README.md

 ## Project Abstract
 This project introduces a smart water monitoring system using Raspberry Pi to tackle water conservation.
 Beyond just clear water, we analyze "Grey Water" containing detergents.

-By using flow sensors and the continuity equation ($Q=AV), the system can differentiate between a natural change in flow and a hidden leakage, making it a sustainable and cost-effective choice for modern water management.
+By using flow sensors and the continuity equation (Q=AV), the system can differentiate between a natural change in flow and a hidden leakage, making it a sustainable and cost-effective choice for modern water management.
 ### 📸 Project Visuals

 #### 1. Hardware Prototype Setup